 8- Adrenaline Rush

 So many people that find themselves in recovery had originally turned to drugs or alcohol to obtain the sensation of feeling ‘alive.’
 For the right person who is in the midst of their recovery, providing a natural, non-harmful adrenaline rush could be a fitting gift.
 Visiting a nearby amusement park to ride roller coasters, or jumping out of a plane to skydive, or taking a trip to a beach where you can do shark cage diving would all provide one with an extraordinary adrenaline rush.

 9- Day at the spa

 Going through addiction recovery can be both mentally and physically exhausting.
 Providing someone with a trip to a day spa may be just what they need on their path to recovery.
 Being able to relax their mind and body while sitting in a sauna or expelling toxins while getting a massage will ultimately improve their mental and physical health.

 10- Build a Garden Box

-Building a garden box is a multi-faceted gift that is perfect for someone in recovery.
+Building a garden box is a multi-faceted project that is perfect to end the list of gifts for someone in recovery.
 It allows you to work together outdoors on a project, gaining a sense of accomplishment once the box is built.
 Then filling the box with a variety of herbs and flowers allows one to have a year-round sense of purpose while taking care of their plants.
 As the plants flourish and grow, so can one in recovery.

-What’s important to remember when picking a gift for a recovering addict is to treat them like anyone else.
-Their family and friends and don’t want attention drawn to their negative past.
+What’s important to remember when picking gifts for someone in recovery is to treat them like anyone else.
+They’re family and friends and don’t want attention drawn to their negative past.
 Remember to always focus on them as a person, not on their recovery.